DeJian – IBEW 906 Electrician Apprentice

 Please visit www.UPMichiganWorks.org to find more information about hours of operation and locations of Michigan Works!
 American Job Centers in the Upper Peninsula.

 National Apprenticeship Week is a celebration of apprentices and the organizations that support them.
-Find out more about an apprenticeship during this year’s celebration, November 11th through the 17th.
+Find out more about an apprenticeship during this year’s celebration.